This blog post is probably long overdue.

 I’ve discussed my investment strategy in detail before; it’s an extremely low risk strategy, and the nature of its design is to withstand volatile climate changes.
 In short, I try to reduce debt as quickly as possible in order to buy outright, so I put down lumpy deposits and make overpayments when I can.
 It’s not the most profitable model, but it’s quite safe.
-Hold on, let me tuck my penis back into my knickers.
-Right?
-But coincidentally, it’s the perfect model to stand strong against the tax legislation (i.e. smaller the mortgage debt, the smaller the interest payments).
+It’s a reasonable model to stand strong against the tax legislation (i.e. smaller the mortgage debt, the smaller the interest payments).

 That’s why I’m not worried about the tax change on a personal level.
 Yes, the legislation is unfair, so I’m going to help fight it, and it will painfully eat into my profits, but I’m prepared for the change and I can absorb it, while still turning a profit that makes my investments worthwhile.

 Let’s not kid ourselves… this change is going to affect ‘portfolio landlords’ that are up to their eyeballs in mortgage debt the most.
 Their main objective, at some point, was to expand as quickly as possible with very little equity, and mostly rely on property prices increasing.
 It’s a flimsy model, which by nature is fundamentally prone to topple rather easily.
 If you’re going to play that game you need to take responsibility.
 That said, us landlords shouldn’t be victimised, and I’m on the same side as those with whimsical house-of-card type portfolios, even though I think they’re freaking insane for walking down that path in the first place.